 In some discussions about flow meters we see statements like: “with our flow meter, you only need 10 to 15 Diameters”.
 In fact, this is not possible on planet Earth, when measuring compressed air or gas with a spot measurement type, or “single point type” flow meter.
 It’s against basic Physics.

 Now, what is considered a “spot measurement/ single point type” flow meter?
 These are all flow meters that calculate flow based on a velocity measurement in a single point in the pipe.
 An obvious example is the insertion flow meter, which is one of the most used flow meter types for audits.
 Another example, less obvious from the outside, is an ultrasonic clamp-on meter.
 This meter also measures the flow in one straight path.
 Some meters use more advanced technologies, like double path, or even multiple paths, but these are less commonly used in compressed air applications.

-The patented VPFlowScope® DP is the ultimate measurement tool for saturated compressed air flow measurements.
+The original VPFlowScope® DP is the ultimate measurement tool for saturated compressed air flow measurements.

 Field accuracy vs. specifications

 In compressed air applications, even the most accurate flow meter can be misapplied, which may result in large systematic errors or random erratic readings.
 In compressed air flow audits, especially in old, existing compressed air systems, obtaining realistic measurement data can be a very tricky thing, as all “spot measurement type” flow meters are prone to up- and downstream disturbances.
 These disturbances are often causing large deviations.
 This might give the impression of a faulty air flow meter, while it is simply misapplied.